SciML/SciMLDocs/docs/src/highlevels/numerical_utilities.md

   least-square fitting, `alg` is the algorithm choice to use for optimize the cost function (sum of squared deviations) via `Optim.jl` and optimal `p`s are used in the interpolation.

-These interpolations match the SciML interfaces and have direct support for packages like ModelingToolkit.jl
+These interpolations match the SciML interfaces and have direct support for packages like ModelingToolkit.jl.

 # Julia Utilities